Student Handbook

 - Support the school as it maintains its Catholic Identity through teaching and prayer.

-- Maintain regular communication with the school.
+- Maintain regular communication with the school including keeping contact information up to date

-- Ensure that your student completes all school work.
+- Ensure that your student completes all schoolwork.

 - Attend all parent/teacher conferences.